Purdue-CS193/homework-0-ellakeane/index.md

+# Ella Keane's First CS193 Homework
+- The class is taught by fellow students so it doesn't feel as intimidating to me
+- It feels like a good intro course into the other CS courses I will have to take
+- There is no exams

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.